Monte-Ntuli/Box-Fusion-Challenge/README.md

    - If the backend is set up correctly, the frontend should be accessible via the configured URL, usually [https://localhost:5173](http://localhost:5173) for the React app.

 6. **Access the Application**:
-   - Open your web browser and navigate to the specified URL (e.g., [https://localhost:5173](https://localhost:5173)) to view and interact with the application.
+   - Open your web browser and navigate to the specified URL (e.g., [https://localhost:5173](https://localhost:5173)) to view and interact with the frontend.

+7. **Access the API in Swagger**: https://localhost:7222/swagger/index.html
+   - Open your web browser and navigate to the specified URL (e.g., [https://localhost:7222/swagger/index.html](https://localhost:7222/swagger/inddex.html)) to view and interact with the backend.